oksmelnik/job_spider/README.md

-# Spider to track job openings, filter relevant and send notifications
+# Web spider to track job openings, filter relevant and send notifications
-Learning goals: intro to Python to work with data
+Learning goals: intro to Python for web scrapping